zigster64/datastor.zig/README.md

 - Object persistence in a typical game world setting
 - A fast local data storage and retrieval system for edge / IoT devices
 - Direct disk I/O, no need to talk to a DB server over the wire
+- No interruption of data IO whilst "offline"
+- Runs just fine on emebedded / ARM / Pi with tiny memory footprint
 - Thread safe for use in a single process
 - Optimized for both Static and Timeseries data
-- Static data that may be updated on rare occassions
+- Static data that may be updated occassionally only
+- Total amount of event data maxxing out at about 10,000 events per table before performance suffers (? depends on hardware)
 - Situations where using an external DB are definitely overkill

 Not intended for :